 The occurrence of OCPs in UP stretch is shown in Fig. 5.
-The trend of detection rate of OCPs was different in UP stretch as the detection rate varies from 6-94% (Fig. 6).
+The trend of detection rate of OCPs was different in the UP stretch as the detection rate varies from 6-94 % (Fig. 6).
 All the samples were found to contain one or more pesticides.
-The minimum number OCPs detected in any sample were 3, while maximum of 14 OCPs were present in one of the sample.
-The β -Endo OCP was frequently detected in many of the samples in relatively high concentration as the maximum concentration of β -Endo was 133.10 ng I-1

-(Fig. 5). ∑Endo group pesticides contributed maximum (75%), while aldrin, DDT and HCH group contributed 11, 9 and 5%, respectively (Fig. 6).
-The use of endosulfan is now banned in more than 60 countries but India has been the world's largest producer and consumer of endosulfan with a total use of 113000 tonnes from 1958 to 2000 (NGBRA, 2011).
-Recently, the supreme court of India has put a temporary ban on agricultural use of pesticides (Writ petition 213, 2011), but the impacts of this ban could only be noticed after a number of decades.
+The minimum number OCPs detected in any sample was 3, while a maximum of 14 OCPs were present in one of the samples.
+The β -Endo OCP was frequently detected in many of the samples in relatively high concentration as the maximum concentration of β -Endo was 133.10 ng L-1 (Fig. 5). Σ Endo group pesticides contributed the maximum (75 %), while aldrin, DDT and HCH group contributed 11, 9 and 5 %, respectively (Fig. 6).
+The use of endosulfan is now banned in more than 60 countries but India has been the world's largest producer and consumer of endosulfan with a total use of 113 000 tonnes from 1958 to 2000 (NGBRA, 2011).
+Recently, the supreme court of India has put a temporary ban on agricultural use of endosulfan pesticides (Writ petition 213/2011), but the impacts of this ban could only be noticed after a number of decades.
 The high concentration of Endo group pesticides is in conformity with its wide use in this area.
-The endosulfan was most widely used pesticide in Indo-Gangtic plains for agricultural purposes.
-Most stud-

-- 5 ies suggest that α -endosulfan has a faster degradation than β -endosulfan, and that endosulfan sulfate is much more persistent (INIA, 1999-2004).
+The endosulfan was most widely used pesticide in Indo-Gangetic plains for agricultural purposes.
+Most studies suggest that α -endosulfan has a faster degradation than β -endosulfan, and that endosulfan sulfate is much more persistent (INIA, 1999-2004).
 Similar trends were observed for Endo group pesticides in UP stretch. β -endosulfan and endosulfan sulfate were more frequently detected in the water samples as compared to α -endosulfan.
-Endosulfan sulfate is the most persistent, but its reported concentrations are lower than - 10 its other isomers.
-It may be due to its lower share (<1 %) in technical endosulfan.
-As pesticides are used more sporadically, there are different reports on their occurrences in rive Ganga.
-Higher levels of endosulfan (750 ng l-1) have been previously reported in the Ganges river at Kannauj (Rehana et al., 1996) to the present level of 31.61 ng l-1 but no other study has reported residues of endosulfan in Ganges at Kanpur (Sankararamakrishnan et al., 2005).
+Endosulfan sulfate is the most persistent, but its reported concentrations are lower than its other isomers.
+It may be due to its lower share (< 1 %) in technical endosulfan.
+As pesticides are used more sporadically, there are different reports on their occurrences in river Ganga.
+Higher levels of endosulfan ($750 \, \text{ng} \, \text{L}^{-1}$) have been previously reported in the Ganges river at Kannauj (Rehana et al., 1996) to the present level of 31.61 ng L-1 but another study has reported absence of endosulfan residues in Ganges at Kanpur (Sankararamakrishnan et al., 2005).